integratop/gitlab-org-charts-mirror/doc/development/readiness/_index.md

 ### Community or vendor charts

-Using or forking community or vendor charts should be the preferred approach to add new components to GitLab chart.
+Community or vendor charts should be the preferred approach to add new components to GitLab chart.

-### Guidelines for forking

-You should only create a fork of an existing chart in these situations:

-- The chart needs GitLab-specific features that upstream may not accept.
-- The original chart has features that should not be exposed to GitLab users.
+When an existing chart can be used as is or with modifications that can be upstreamed, the chart can be added as a dependency to GitLab chart.

+When a chart requires GitLab-specific functionality that upstream maintainers won't accept, or when it includes features that shouldn't be exposed to GitLab users, you can fork it to a separate repository, apply your patches, and integrate it into the GitLab chart - provided the license permits this approach.

 ### Adding a new chart